swiss-transplant-cohort-study/3LC-user-manual/docs/source/blfup.rst

 .. warning:: All data, which occured prior to and up to transplantation, is considered baseline data.
 Hence this data will be entered in the patient and case baseline CRFs.

 The patient baseline container consists of three sub-sections.
-The first one, the ‘**Pre-enrolmennt history**’, corresponds to that what in the follow-ups is called ‘Post transplant diagnosis’ but will not collect ‘previous transplantations’ in follow-ups.
+The first one, the ‘**Pre-enrolment history**’, corresponds to that what in the follow-ups is called ‘Post transplant diagnosis’ but will not collect ‘previous transplantations’ in follow-ups.
 The ‘patient characteristics’ included in this section are referred as ‘Assessments’ in the follow-ups.

 .. image:: BL2.png